MeetTemidayo/Solar-Irradiance-Prediction-/README.md

 # Solar-Irradiance-Prediction-
-To predict weather for a solar project
+weather prediction for a solar project in Ekiti state